 If Kill input is connected to Ground: DC generator stops and Led turns ON.

 Over Voltage Protection: Turn the trimmer to adjust the maximum output voltage from +100v until +220v.

-Transistors need a heatsink if run at 15000rpm longer then 1 minute.
+Transistors need heatsinks if this unit run at 15000rpm longer then 1 minute.

 VIDEOS.Click here for more info